autodatadirect/formBuilder/README.md

 Array Fields can also have labels like other fields.

+##Text Submitter
+The text submitter is used to submit multiple text messages from the same text area.
+The textSubmitter widget must be applied manually and does not need to be inside of a form.
+The text submitter allows several options to be set including the width, placeholder, rows and how the user wishes to send instructions.

+**submit event**
+The submit event is fired when the enter key is pressed.
+This event will pass in an object that is in the format of {text:'What the user types in, onComplete:(callback function'} The onComplete function will reset the text area.
+This behaves very similarly to something like an instant message.

 ##Handling Validation Errors
 Form field inputs are validated using regular expressions.
 The data-type should be set in order for the input to be validated as correct.